 Take it from me, Jordan is a truly special place to be.
 The country may conjure images of camels and endless deserts, but I’m here to let you know Jordan is so much more (but yes, also lots of camels and sand).
 I finally visited Jordan this year and had an absolutely magical time, so I wanted to pass along my knowledge of the 10 top tourist attractions in Jordan that you have to add to your Jordan bucket list.

 First up is Petra – when you think of Jordan, you’re probably dreaming up images of Petra and the Treasury.
 This was probably what I was most excited about for my whole trip, and oh my goodness, it proved me right.
+Petra is jaw-dropping and belongs on the list of the top tourist attractions in Jordan.
 We rolled up to Petra at 6 AM opening time and then spent about 9 hours exploring the site.

 A few must-sees: the Treasury (duh!), but also make sure to hike up to get those Insta-perfect views of the Treasury.
 A trip up to the Monastery is also 100% worth it.
 You can’t see it without exerting some effort and hiking up some stairs.
 To give you an idea of my activity level that day, I ended the day with 42,000 steps and 150 flights of stairs (thanks Fitbit)!

 Some tours just show you the Treasury, but please take my word when I say you NEED to spend more time exploring.
-Petra was the absolute highlight of my trip and definitely my top tourist attraction in Jordan, hands down.
+Petra was the absolute highlight of my trip and definitely at first on my list of top tourist attractions in Jordan, hands down.